Betty Ford's August 1975 60 Minutes interview: Reactions

 The broadcast of the interview saw strong interest from the public.
 After it aired, a number of Ford's remarks in this interview on hot-button issues generated particularly great media attention.

 The interview received conservative backlash.
 The National Review accused Ford of "rewriting the Ten Commandments over nationwide TV".
-The Woman's Christian Temperance Union issued a censure of Ford, marking the first time they had censured a first lady since they censured Frances Cleveland for donning low-cut gowns.
+Protesters dubbed Ford "no lady" instead of the first lady.
+The Woman's Christian Temperance Union issued a censure of Ford, marking the first time that they had censured a first lady since they censured Frances Cleveland for donning low-cut gowns.
 Initially, the White House was inundated with negative mail.
 However, once much of the public heard about the negative mail that the White House was receiving, a greater number of supportive letters were received.

 Ford's outspoken comments caused advisors of Ford's husband dismay due to their attempts at restoring America's composure in the wake of Watergate.
 Due to conservative backlash from Ford's discussion of premarital sex, marijuana use, and abortion in the 60 Minutes interview, Ford's husband, President Ford initially privately quipped to her that her comments had lost him a large number votes.
 He would later make a similar quip to reporters.
 Within a day of the airing, President Ford was fielding press conferences about the interview, and attempted to take a neutral stance on what his wife had said.
 There were efforts to distance President Ford from the remarks without criticizing what his wife had said.

 Polling, however, indicated that Ford's comments were accepted by many Americans.
-Roughly three months after the interview, a nationwide Harris poll of a sample of 1,519 adults found that 60% of Americans were in agreement and 27% of Americans were in disagreement with Ford's statement in the interview that she would not be surprised if her daughter had an affair, and that 64% of Americans were in agreement and 23% of Americans in disagreement with her statement in the interview that if her daughter was having an affair she would want to know whether the man she was sexually involved with was nice or not.
+Roughly three months after the interview, a nationwide Harris poll of a sample of 1,519 adults found that 60% of Americans were in agreement and 27% of Americans were in disagreement with Ford's statements in the interview regarding how she would react if her daughter had an affair, and that 64% of Americans were in agreement and 23% of Americans in disagreement with her statement in the interview that if her daughter was having an affair she would want to know whether the man she was sexually involved with was nice or not.
 Harris also found that those the most in agreement with these statements of Ford's were younger voters and independent voters, while those who least-agreed were conservatives.
 It was noted that her husband was courting the support of conservatives to win the Republican nomination for the 1976 presidential election, but that the support of younger voters and independent voters would benefit him in the general election.
 An October 1975 opinion poll by the New York Daily News found that 60% of New Yorkers approved of her discussing the topics of premarital sex, marijuana use, and abortion, while 32% opposed.
 Within months of the interview, Betty Ford received approval ratings of 75%, demonstrating that, despite conservative backlash to her interview, she attained strong popularity.
 Polling around that time indicated her to be among the most popular first ladies.